Skip to content

 VPN and Secure Remote Access: Your First Line of Defense

-Secure remote access is the foundation of remote work security for small business.
+Secure remote access is the foundation of any effective remote work security for small business strategy.
 Without it, your employees' connections to business systems travel over uncontrolled networks — home routers with default credentials, public Wi-Fi at airports and hotels — where traffic can be intercepted, analyzed, or manipulated by anyone on the same network.

 A Virtual Private Network (VPN) creates an encrypted tunnel between remote devices and your business network or cloud applications.
 All data transmitted through that tunnel is protected using AES-256 encryption, ensuring that even if an attacker captures the traffic on an unsecured network, it is unreadable without the decryption key.

 For business use, you need a business-grade VPN solution — not a consumer product.
 Consumer VPNs are designed for bypassing geo-restrictions on streaming services.
 They lack the controls your business requires.
-A proper business VPN provides multi-factor authentication (MFA) required for every connection, AES-256 encryption for all data in transit, split tunneling to route only business traffic through the VPN, kill switch functionality that blocks all internet traffic if the VPN drops (preventing accidental unencrypted transmission), and centralized audit logging so you can detect unusual access patterns.
+A proper business VPN provides multi-factor authentication required for every connection, AES-256 encryption for all data in transit, split tunneling to route only business traffic through the VPN, kill switch functionality that blocks all internet traffic if the VPN drops, and centralized audit logging for detecting unusual access patterns.

 1